 - Given to us directly by you when you choose to create an account with us.

 - If we are integrated with your provider and you have consented for them to share your personal information with us, sourced through that route.

 - Depending on the set up with your provider, provided by you via a magic link.
 The magic link is a hyperlink contained in the invite email sent to you by your employer or investment/pension provider.
-This link consists of the web address (URL) of Tumelo's platform as well as an identifier that tells us what financial products you have in your pension.
-The link has been encoded by your provider, not Tumelo, meaning Tumelo does not know what financial products you hold in your pension until you choose to share that information with us by creating an account.
+This link consists of the web address (URL) of Tumelo's platform as well as an identifier that tells us what financial products you have in your pension/investment account.
+The link has been encoded by your provider, not Tumelo, meaning Tumelo does not know what financial products you hold in your account until you choose to share that information with us by creating an account on our platform.
 The link does not contain any information about how much you have invested and does not include any other data about you or your financial situation.
 Your provider has shared aggregated and anonymised information about the financial products that all of their customers own.
-Tumelo uses the identifier in the magic link to work out which of those financial products you own at the time you create an account so that we only show you the information that is relevant to you personally, including a list of the companies that you are invested in through your pension.
+Tumelo uses the identifier in the magic link to work out which of those financial products you own at the time you create an account so that we only show you the information that is relevant to you personally, including a list of the companies that you are invested in.